LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 - By Friday night

-  - Post the beta version of your lab work for this week.
+  - Post the beta version of your lab for this week.